-The Certificate IV in Photoimaging aims to enable students to:
+The Certificate IV in Photoimaging enables students to:

 - Demonstrate a broad knowledge of photographic practice, theory and history.